BQuophi/BQuophi/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Time+New+Roman&color=cyan&size=25&center=true&vCenter=true&width=600&height=100&lines=A+Warm+Welcome+to+my+HUB"></a>
 </p>

-I'm a Data Science and Artificial Intelligence Novice aiming to always learn more and develop in a world where data is everywhere.
+I'm a Junior Data Scientist and Data Analyst aiming to always learn more and develop in a world where data is everywhere.
+I'm passionate about using insights from data to influence business decision making to positively impact society

 ⚡ Fun fact: I enjoy playing chess  and monopoly